root-code-software/Advanced-Building-Blocks---Bubble-Sort/README.md

 # The Project

+Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.

 In this project, we implemented the bubble sort algorithm.
 The focus is on the use of yield and passing a block to a method.
 We created a method that sorts an array.
 This algorithm has a O(n2) at the worst case scenario.
 We included another method that accepts a block to sort an array of strings by length.

 You need to have Ruby installed in your computer to run this file.
+Also you can run it on [Repl.it](https://repl.it/), click below.

 ## Run Code Online